Strengthening grants will open for applications on 8 January 2019.

 We will not consider grants below EUR40,000 or exceeding EUR100,000 in budget.

 Strengthening grants are intended to do what their name suggests – to support, strengthen quality and scale-up the work of small to medium civil society organisations, partnerships and coalitions who are operating at a local, community, district or national level.

-Strengthening grants are also intended to support organisational development and boost effectiveness of groups; we understand that this enables groups to better implement projects that are aiming to secure specific change.
+Strengthening grants are also intended to support organisational development and boost effectiveness of organisations; we understand that this enables organisations to better implement projects that are aiming to secure improvements in SRHR.

 This Strengthening grant call focuses on supporting advocacy campaigns and organisational development within civil society organisations seeking to bring about positive change in one of the AmplifyChange priority themes or a justifiable intersection or combination of themes.

-In this call for Strengthening grant proposals, we will consider proposals working to strengthening one or more of the outcome areas that AmplifyChange supports.
+In this call for Strengthening grant proposals, we will consider proposals working to strengthen one or more of the outcome areas that AmplifyChange supports.
 These are:

 For more information please consult the AmplifyChange Theory of Change.